 2014 NEC SOFTCOVER

-Pass either the ICC E1 Residential Electrical Inspector Exam or Pass the ICC E2 Commercial Electrical Inspector exam.
+For the ICC E1 Residential or ICC E2 Commercial Electrical Inspector exam.

-The ICC electrical Inspector Certification exams is an open book code test.
+The ICC E1 & E2 electrical Certification exams are open book code tests.

 You must possess a copy of the 2014 NEC when taking the ICC E1 or E2 Electrical Inspector exam.